 The Quaaludes began to take effect on her.
 She quickly seemed to become more outgoing, wanted to go upstairs and finally ascended the stairs.
 I waited a few moments and then followed.
-When I walked into the bedroom I noticed a girl sitting on the bed who reminded me of Marjean (a former high school schoolmate).
-I thought perhaps she had arrived as the partner of the guitar player.
+When I walked into the bedroom I noticed a girl sitting on the bed who reminded me of Marjean Runyon (a former high school schoolmate).
+I thought perhaps Marjean had arrived as the partner of the guitar player.

 I looked on the other side of the bed.
 Louise, Cindy and the other girl were taking off each others clothes.
 The women were preparing to engage in sex among themselves.
 Louise seemed completely oblivious of my presence.
 I stood and watched like a gapping voyeur.

-But suddenly I found myself watching something completely different.
+Suddenly, however, I found myself watching something completely different.
 I seemed to be looking at a large-screen documentary program about World War II.
 It was very graphic about the damage and suffering which had been caused by the Germans during the war; the program seemed to go into detail about the error of the German people in following Hitler.
 The commentary was spoken in German; I was most struck that the show had been produced by Germans after the war and was a description of their own faults.

 The idea that the Germans could engage in so much self-criticism amazed me, but I saw how beneficial it was.
 The commentator continued talking about how the Germans were especially trying to show the idea of the mistakes of the German people to their children.
 He said, "Das haben wir mit ganzem Herzen auf die Kindern gerichtet."

 Dream Epics Home Page